 A Region of Superlatives

-Although Ecuador is among the smallest countries in South America (about the size of Colorado) it hosts greater species diversity than almost any other country in the world.
-This diversity includes 1600 species of birds, 280 species of mammals, 345 reptiles and 358 species of amphibians.
+Although Ecuador is among the smallest countries in South America (about the size of Colorado) it hosts a very large species diversity, including 1600 species of birds, 280 species of mammals, 345 reptiles and 358 species of amphibians.
 In addition there are 25,000 species of plants of which 20% are endemic – found nowhere else on the planet.